chenchongbiao/arm-reference-solutions-build-scripts/docs/totalcompute/tc2/user-guide.rst

 For Trusted Services, run the command ``ts-service-test -sg ItsServiceTests -sg PsaCryptoApiTests -sg CryptoServicePackedcTests -sg CryptoServiceProtobufTests -sg CryptoServiceLimitTests -v`` for Service API level tests, and run ``ts-demo`` for the demonstration of the client application.

-NOTES: This test is specific to Buildroot only.
+NOTE: This test is specific to Buildroot only.
 An example of the expected test result for this test is ilustrated in the related :ref:`Total Compute Platform Expected Results <docs/totalcompute/tc2/expected-test-results_ts>` document section.

 Trusty